-Sponsoring events.
-In the interest of ensuring the security and safety of all concerned, and in the light of the increasing number of requests for use of facilities, representatives of permanent missions are asked to use the utmost discretion to ensure that these activities are of a non-commercial nature and consistent with the principles and aims of the United Nations.
+Sponsoring events: in the interest of ensuring the security and safety of all concerned, and in the light of the increasing number of requests for use of facilities, representatives of permanent missions are asked to use the utmost discretion to ensure that these activities are of a non-commercial nature and consistent with the principles and aims of the United Nations.
 Missions should note that they are responsible for the content and conduct of any event they may sponsor.

-Sponsoring events on behalf of non-governmental organizations accredited with the United Nations.
-Especially on such occasions, representatives of missions should bear in mind that, notwithstanding the worthiness of the purpose of the event, no substantive business such as the passage of resolutions, holding of elections, presentation of awards or solicitation of funds, nor ceremonies of any kind, may be conducted.
-For detailed procedures for requesting the use of United Nations premises for meetings, conferences, special events and exhibits, as well as criteria for the use of United Nations premises and the costs for meetings and events, insurance, etc., please see United Nations document ST/AI/2019/4.
+Sponsoring events on behalf of non-governmental organizations accredited to the United Nations: representatives of missions should bear in mind that, notwithstanding the worthiness of the purpose of the event, no substantive business, such as the passage of resolutions, holding of elections, presentation of awards or solicitation of funds, nor ceremonies of any kind, may be conducted.

+For detailed procedures for requesting the use of United Nations premises for meetings, conferences, special events and exhibits, as well as criteria for the use of United Nations premises and the costs for meetings and events, insurance and so forth, please see the administrative instruction on use of space at Headquarters in New York for meetings, conferences, events and exhibits (ST/AI/2019/4).